emm218/vizier/README.md

 # Vizier

-minimalist html documentation tool for C code.
+minimalist html documentation tool for C code. currently a work in progress

 ## Project Structure